Bryant Johnson

-Bryant Andrew Johnson (born March 7, 1981) is a former American football wide receiver who played in the National Football League (NFL).
-He was drafted by the Arizona Cardinals 17th overall in the 2003 NFL Draft and also played for the San Francisco 49ers, Detroit Lions, and Houston Texans.
-He played college football at Penn State.
+Bryant Andrew Johnson (born March 7, 1981) is an American former professional football player who was a wide receiver who played in the National Football League (NFL).
+He was selected by the Arizona Cardinals 17th overall in the 2003 NFL draft and also played for the San Francisco 49ers, Detroit Lions, and Houston Texans.
+He played college football for the Penn State Nittany Lions.